Joy in the Morning (Wodehouse novel): Plot

 The novel opens with a brief flashforward of Bertie and Jeeves driving home, with Bertie remarking that there is an expression, something about Joy, that describes what he has just been through.
 Jeeves helpfully supplies the phrase, "Joy cometh in the morning".
 Bertie proceeds to narrate the events that occurred.

 Jeeves wants to go fishing at the village of Steeple Bumpleigh, but Bertie refuses because his fearsome Aunt Agatha and her second husband, the irascible Lord Worplesdon, live there at Bumpleigh Hall.
 Bertie tries to make it up to Jeeves by buying him a gift, a new edition of the works of Spinoza.
-In the bookshop, Bertie runs into Florence Craye, Worplesdon's daughter, a serious, intellectual woman to whom Bertie was once engaged.
-Through a misunderstanding, she thinks that Bertie is trying to improve his mind by reading Spinoza and her own book Spindrift, causing Bertie to fear she will renew their engagement.
-Afterwards, Bertie sees his college friend D'Arcy "Stilton" Cheesewright, who reveals he is engaged to Florence, much to Bertie’s relief.
-Meanwhile, Jeeves has been consulted by Worplesdon, who wants to arrange a clandestine meeting with an American businessman, Chichester Clam, without alerting the press.
+In the bookshop, Bertie runs into Florence Craye, Worplesdon's daughter and a serious, intellectual woman to whom Bertie was once engaged.
+Through a misunderstanding, she happily believes that Bertie is trying to improve his mind by reading Spinoza and her own book Spindrift, causing him to fear that she will renew their engagement.
+Afterwards, Bertie sees his college friend D'Arcy "Stilton" Cheesewright, who reveals he is engaged to Florence, much to Bertie's relief.
+Meanwhile, Jeeves has been consulted by Worplesdon on how to arrange a clandestine meeting with an American businessman, Chichester Clam, without alerting the press.
 Jeeves suggested that Bertie rent a cottage (called Wee Nooke) in Steeple Bumpleigh where the two businessmen can meet in secret.
 Bertie is incensed but calms when he learns there is a fancy-dress ball and that his Aunt Agatha is away from Bumpleigh Hall.
 She does, however, instruct Bertie to pick up and deliver a brooch as a birthday present for Florence.

 Bertie drives to Steeple Bumpleigh with his friend, Zenobia "Nobby" Hopwood.
 She is engaged to Bertie's friend George "Boko" Fittleworth, who lives in the village.
 Worplesdon, Nobby's guardian, does not approve of Boko and therefore has not consented to the marriage.
 On arrival, Bertie runs into Stilton who is revealed to be a village policeman.
-Stilton believes Bertie is attempting to woo Florence and threateningly tells him to leave.
-Bertie then sees Florence who wishes that Stilton be an MP but he refuses causing tension to their engagement.
-At Wee Nooke, Bertie encounters Florence's troublesome young brother Edwin, a boy scout.
+Under the impression that Bertie is attempting to woo Florence, Stilton threateningly tells him to leave.
+Florence tells Bertie that she wishes that Stilton be an MP but he has refused causing tension in their engagement.
+At Wee Nooke, Bertie encounters Florence's troublesome younger brother Edwin, a boy scout.
 As one of his daily acts of kindness, Edwin attempts to clean the chimney only to burn down the cottage after using gunpowder and then paraffin.
-Worplesdon blames Bertie for the fire and ruining his meeting with Clam.
+Worplesdon blames Bertie for the fire and ruining his meeting place for Clam.
 He invites Jeeves to stay at the Hall, leaving Bertie to lodge with Boko.
-Bertie later discovers that he has lost Florence’s birthday brooch, so he sends Jeeves to London to obtain a replacement.
+Bertie discovers that he has lost Florence's birthday brooch, so he sends Jeeves to London to obtain a replacement.